 The Bronx born native has trained in a variety of dance styles consisting of Ballet, Jazz, Tap, Hip-Hop, African, Afro-Cuban, and Flamenco since the tender age of 5.
 It was not until the age of 9 that she discovered her passion for mambo when she began taking classes with Eddie and Maria Torres at the Kips Bay Boys and Girls Club in the Bronx.
 After years of training under Eddie and Maria and being a part of the Kips Bay Boys & Girls Club Senior Dance Company, she was later invited by Eddie and Maria to become one of the first members of the Eddie Torres Junior Company, which made its debut at Madison Square Garden in 1995.
 She continued to study and train in the Eddie Torres technique and later became part of the Eddie Torres Senior Dance Company and teaching staff, one of the top in the nation, while attaining her Master’s Degree in Forensic Psychology at John Jay College in NYC.
 During this period, she had the amazing opportunity to work as Eddie Torres’ partner until 2006 and again in 2011.
 Shortly after leaving the Eddie Torres team, she partnered with Eddie Torres principal dancer Adolfo Indacochea for almost two years, performing and teaching as one of mambo’s international leading couples.
 Currently, she is an established and highly sought out solo artist who continues to make her mark on the salsa scene today.

-In 2013, she officially formed both a semi-pro ladies team titled “Inaru” (meaning spirit of women) as well as a children’s competition company which perform all over the tri-state area.
-In addition, she will create a couples team in 2014.
+In 2013, she officially formed both a semi-pro ladies team titled “Inaru” (meaning spirit of women) as well as a children’s competition company titled “Petite Royale” which perform all over the tri-state area.
 Not only does she choreograph for her teams, she is one of the most sought out instructors, coaches and choreographers worldwide for many dance schools, teams, and couples.
 Many students from all over the world come to NY just to train with Melissa.
 In addition to teaching youth classes in the Bronx, she provides special event choreographies for weddings, Sweet 16’s, competitions, and more.

 Melissa’s extraordinary talent and genuine love for mambo is evident through her captivating stage presence, sensual style and sincere manner with people.
 It is for this reason that she is considered to be one of the most prestigious and sophisticated dancers of her generation.